 Street Vibrations for Motorcycle Riders

 Street Vibrations is a big event.
 Thousands of motorcycles and even more thousands of people come to Reno for this party.
 Think Hot August Nights for big bikes and you will get the idea.
-You can just ride to Reno for Street Vibrations and go with the flow, but Roadshows (the organizer) encourages riders to register as participants.
+You can just ride to Reno for Street Vibrations and go with the flow, but Roadshows (the organizer) encourages riders to register online as participants or mail in the registration form.
 You must be 18 or older and have proof of insurance.
-The fee is $70 per person after June 8.
+The fee is $70 per person after July 22.
 As an inducement to register, Roadshows throws in a pretty good package of deals and discounts at no extra charge.
 The package includes a secured bike parking pass for each day of Street Vibrations.
 If you ride into Reno without registering, you can do so at the downtown Reno Ballroom, 4th and Center Streets.
 A portion of the proceeds benefits the Juvenile Diabetes Association.

 Other registered biker goodies include poker runs up to Lake Tahoe and Virginia City.
 Reno / Tahoe casinos will be looking to separate Street Vibrations attendees from some of their money with slot tournaments and other special action.
 Food discounts and other goodies are available to registered participants.
 On Saturday night starting at around 8 p.m., a fireworks display will shoot off from the roof of the Silver Legacy.